NathanGillispie/hartree-shock/README.md

 # ⚠️🤯 ⚡⚡⚡Hartree-Shock ⚡⚡⚡🤯⚠️
-▞▞▞▞▞▞▞▞▞▞▞▞▞▞

 Simple Hartree-Fock program to compute my molecular orbitals for me.
 Final project for programming in chem class.

 The `hs` dir contains my final project.
 Test it by running `pytest` the root dir.

-I'm still kinda caught between using this as a module and as a script with `./hf.py`.
-Bear with me while I transition to making this just a module.
+It should be used as a module.

+**Dependencies**:
+ - numpy
+ - matplotlib
+ - alive-progress
+ - pytest
+ - gbasis (uses libcint)

+[Gbasis](https://github.com/theochem/gbasis) is a super helpful project that computes the integrals using `libcint`.
+You may need to compile it before ruinning.
+See the [installation instructions](https://gbasis.qcdevs.org/installation.html) for more info.

 ## Capabilities